 As September 2010 passes, renters in Victoria have again seen a month with no sign…

-Making the decision to rent out your property can be a daunting one.
-Whether it is an investment property or a property you have lived in and vacated, you’ll want to ensure that you protect both yourself and the property, whilst getting the best possible return.
+Making the decision whether or not to rent out your property can be daunting.
+Whether it’s an investment property or a property you have lived in and vacated, you’ll want to ensure that you protect both yourself and your property whilst getting the best possible return.

-A Property Manager’s role is not just to collect the rent.
-They provide a comprehensive management service which may include the following:
+A property manager’s role is not just to collect the rent.
+They provide a comprehensive management service, which means they: